rewardenv/kaniko/README.md

-# Kaniko with modified entrypoint
+# Bitbucket Pipelines compatible Kaniko with modified entrypoint

 Using this Kaniko image you don't have to manually modify the entrypoint of the docker image.